ForEvolve/ForEvolve.ExceptionMapper/README.md

 Under the hood, the `Map<TException>()` extension creates a `FluentExceptionHandler<TException>` that is configurable.
 You can append, prepend or replace handler actions.

-# ForEvolve.ExceptionMapper.Serialization.Json
+# Serialization (Json)

-This package contains a handler that serializes exceptions as `ProblemDetails`.
+ExceptionMapper contains a handler that serializes exceptions as `ProblemDetails`.
+When targetting .NET 7+, ExceptionMapper uses the `IProblemDetailsService` interface from ASP.NET Core.

 The following serializes all exception using the default options: